saketh-t/used-motorcycle-analysis-sql/data/README.md

 Once downloaded, import the CSV (`BIKE DETAILS.csv`) into PostgreSQL using the `01_create_raw_table.sql` script.

-Analytical queries have been downloaded and imported as CSV files for Tableau visualizations.
+Analytical queries have been downloaded and imported as CSV files from `04_analysis_queries.sql` for Tableau visualizations.